Maralahmar/REco-App-SolutionChallenge2023/README.md

   - Click on the article
   - Photograph the article
   - Search by article name
-- The application shows the user different ways to recycle this product
+- The application shows the user different ways to recycle this product.
 - The app shows the logged in user and their recycling collection.

 ## Built With:
-- Flutter
+- Flutter.
-- Dart
+- Dart.
-- Android Studio
+- Android Studio.
-- TensorFlow
+- TensorFlow.
-- Firebase
+- Firebase.
-- Android Studio
+- Android Studio.

 ## Software Engineers:
-> Mhmoud Jundo
+- > _Mhmoud Jundo
-> Mariam Alahmar
+- > _Mariam Alahmar

 ## What's next:
 - Personal account.